 - Hypermobility and it’s accompanying effect of stability and proprioceptive processing contribute to both sensory seeking and sedentary behavior, sometimes in the same child.
 Add in pain and fatigue, and perhaps even POTS or dysautonomia, and you have a kid that is both active and inactive, both attentive and unfocused on tasks at different times of the day.
 Self-regulation appears to be very unstable.
 If a child’s entire physical condition isn’t taken into assessment, a referral for an ADHD diagnosis could result.

 - Difficulties with mobility and stability make most active play, engagement in sports, and playing a musical instrument more difficult.
 This has social as well as physical effects on children at all ages.
 For some kids, they can play but will get injured at a more frequent rate.
 Other children aren’t able to keep up with their peers on the playground and seek more sedentary or independent activities.
 And for some other kids, they experience the pain of being the last kid picked for group play or being bullied for the awkward way they move.
 The child that was more mobile and athletic when younger could now experience a loss of skill or an increase in pain.
 They are at risk for feelings of depression and fear of moving at all.
 That fear is a real problem, and one with a fancy name: kineseophobia.
-This isn’t the same as gravitational insecurity, but it may look like it without the therapist’s awareness of a child’s history or all of the current clinical problems.
+This isn’t the same as gravitational insecurity, but it may look like it to a clinician unless that therapist is aware of a child’s history or all of the current clinical problems.
 If a younger child is struggling with being active, check out Picking The Best Trikes, Scooters, Etc. For Kids With Low Tone and Hypermobility for some ideas to make things easier.
 For older kids that struggle with sports, read Should Your Hypermobile Child Play Sports? and Hypermobility and Music Lessons: Is Your Child Paying Too High a Price for Culture? because sometimes the question is how to play, not whether to play.